Contraction Stress Test

 What Affects the Test

-Reasons you may not be able to have the test or why the results may not be helpful include:
+You may not be able to have the test, or the results may not be helpful, if:

-- A uterine surgery in the past.
+- You have had a uterine surgery in the past.
 Strong contractions may cause the uterus to rupture.

-- If you smoke or use cocaine.
+- You smoke or use cocaine.

-- Movements of your baby during the test.
+- Your baby is moving during the test.
 It may be hard for the sensors to record your baby's heart rate or contractions.

-- Being very overweight.
+- You are very overweight.

 What To Think About

-- Some doctors use oxytocin instead of nipple stimulation because nipple stimulation can cause long, uncontrolled contractions.
+- Some doctors use oxytocin instead of nipple massage.
+Nipple massage can cause long, uncontrolled contractions.

 - Fischbach FT, Dunning MB III, eds.
 (2009).
 Manual of Laboratory and Diagnostic Tests, 8th ed.
 Philadelphia: Lippincott Williams and Wilkins.